-Extension Necessity Criticality Description Authority Key Identifier Required FALSE The SHA-1 Hash value of the Issuer Public Key Subject Key Identifier Required FALSE The SHA-1 Hash value of the Subject Public Key CRL Distribution Points Required FALSE The URL of CARLs announced by eCA Authority Information Access Required FALSE Two items included in this extension: The URL to download the self-signed certificate of eCA The URL of OCSP services provided by eCA Certificate Policies Required FALSE This extension is used to indicate the certificate policies that used by the subordinate CA and approved and permitted to use by eCA.
-The policy qualifier in this extension may be used to mark the published URL of this CPS as needed.
-One or more of the following OIDs may be contained in this extension: > CP OIDs defined in the ePKI CP. > CP OIDs defined by CA/Browser Forum referenced in the ePKI CP.
-Extended Key Usage (EKU) Required FALSE From September 2020, the subordinate CA certificate must include this extension, and the content of the field is used to note the extended key usage information to be used by the subordinate CA. And the following rules must be followed: If subordinate CA certificate will be used to issue TLS/SSL certificates,
+Extension Necessity Criticality Description Authority Key Identifier Required FALSE The SHA-1 hash value of the root CA's public key.
+Subject Key Identifier Required FALSE The SHA-1 hash value of the subordinate CA's public key.
+CRL Distribution Points Required FALSE The HTTP URL of the root CA's CRL service.
+Authority Information Access Required FALSE Two items of information included in this extension: The HTTP URL of the root CA's certificate.
+The HTTP URL of the root CA's OCSP responder.
+Certificate Policies Required FALSE This extension is used to indicate the certificate policies that the root CA approved and permitted the subordinate CA to use.
+The policy qualifier field in this extension may be used as needed.
+When using this field, it may contain a CPS pointer qualifier that points to this CPS.
+One or more of the following CP OIDs may be contained in this extension: > CP OIDs defined in the ePKI CP. > the CA/Browser Forum-assigned OID(s) referenced in the ePKI CP.
+Extended Key Usage (EKU) Required FALSE From September 2020, the subordinate CA certificate must include this extension specifying the extended key usages to be used by the subordinate CA and that the following rules must be followed:

 Extension Necessity Criticality Description

-the following requirements shall be met in this extension:
+■ If subordinate CA certificate will be used to issue TLS certificates, the following requirements shall be met in this extension:

 The value id-kp-serverAuth must be present.

 The value listed below must not be present.

 ✓ id-kp-codeSigning

 ✓ id-kp-timeStamping

 ✓ id-kp-emailProtection

 ✓ anyExtendedKeyUsage

-The value id-kp-clientAuth may be present.
+➤ The value id-kp-clientAuth may be present.
 Other values should not be present.

-If subordinate CA certificate will be used to issue S/MIME certificates, the following requirements shall be met in this extension:
+■ If subordinate CA certificate will be used to issue S/MIME certificates, the following requirements shall be met in this extension:

-The value id-kp-emailProtection must be present.
+➤ The value id-kp-emailProtection must be present.

 The value listed below must not be present.

 ✓ id-kp-serverAuth

 ✓ id-kp-codeSigning

 ✓ id-kp-timeStamping

 ✓ anyExtendedKeyUsage

-■ If subordinate CA certificate will be

-used to issue time-stamp certificates, the following requirements shall be met in this extension:
+■ If subordinate CA certificate will be used to issue time-stamp certificates, the following requirements shall be met in this extension:

-The value id-kp-timeStamp must be present.
+The value id-kp-timeStamping must be present.

 The value id-kp-serverAuth must not be present.

-■ If subordinate CA certificate will not be used to issue TLS/SSL, time- stamp or S/MIME certificates, the following requirements shall be met in this extension:
+■ If subordinate CA certificate will not be used to issue TLS certificates, S/MIME certificates, or time-stamp certificates, the following requirements shall be met in this extension:

 The value id-kp-serverAuth must not be present.

-Other values except id-kp- serverAuth may be present.
-However, it is not recommended to include multiple independent key usage information, such as id- kp-timeStamping and id-kp- codeSigning
+Other values may be present, but should not combine multiple independent key purposes (e.g. including id-kp-timeStamping with id-kp-codeSigning)

-Extension Necessity Criticality Description Key Usage Required TRUE The content in this extension can be one of the following: keyCertSign and cRLSign.
-(Default) digitalSignature, keyCertSign and cRLSign.
-(If the subordinate CA uses the private signing key to issue OCSP Responses, the bits of digitalSignature, keyCertSign, and cRLSign are asserted) Basic Constraints Required TRUE Subject Type=CA Path Length Constraint=Set according to the needed certificate path length of the subordinate CA.
+Extension Necessity Criticality Description Key Usage Required TRUE The content in this extension can be one of the following: > keyCertSign and cRLSign.
+(Default) digitalSignature, keyCertSign, and cRLSign.
+(If the subordinate CA uses the private signing key to issue OCSP responses, the bits of digitalSignature, keyCertSign, and cRLSign are asserted) Basic Constraints Required TRUE Subject Type=CA Path Length Constraint=Set according to the needed certificate path length of the subordinate CA.